-Cash Sales have been growing as a percentage of all sales, and financed sales have shown a modest upward tick.
-While short sales have been increasing in some states, that is not yet the case in Florida, where they have essentially been flat with a slight downward drift.
+Cash Sales have been growing as a percentage of all sales, and financed sales have been declining.
+While short sales have been increasing in some states, that is not yet the case in Florida, where they have essentially been flat.